c-fasano/reflections/README.md

 ![Custom logo](main_app/static/images/ReflectionsLogo.jpeg)
 One of the first things I chose to develop for this project was a custom logo.
 This was a significant addition to this project as it added a piece of personalization.
 It also provided a good lesson in deciding where to use a logo throughout an application.

+### Technologies Used
+- Python
+- Django
+- JS
+- J-Query
+- CSS
+- HTML
+- MC Datepicker

+### Attributions
+- Google Fonts
+- MC Date Picker

+### Future Plans / Icebox
+- Create a fully mobile friendly version
+- Build out the user model so that user's can have distinct profiles / accounts
+- Give users the ability to make their memories public or private
+- Add a discussion / comments model so that users can communicate with one another
+- Give users the option to upload photos with their posts
+- Build out features for users to sort their reflections (date, type etc.)